haleu/misthereum/Java Workspace/MistEthereum/README.md

+## Installing Jetty

+Download the latest version of Jetty.
+You should then have a single .jar file.
+In eclipse:
+Window->Preferences->Java->Installed JREs-> Select jre and press edit-> Add External JARs-> "Your Jetty.jar location"

 ## How to run server and User/Device

 * Start ServerMain and input a port number, then save the IP address.